 Alternative Character Interpretation: A ton, but particularly regarding Blue: strong independent woman with a judgmental streak, or cliche, hypocritical author avatar for psuedo-feminist speech?

-The author has stated that Blue's judgmental attitude is an intentional flaw and her feminism is not real feminism, so her hypocrisy in some areas (claiming to be feminist while slut-shaming her cousin Orla for example) are likely intentional.
+The author has stated that Blue's judgmental attitude is an intentional flaw, so her hypocrisy in some areas (such as claiming to be a feminist while being dismissive of her cousin Orla) is likely deliberate.

 A case of Draco in Leather Pants, given the fact that he, among other things, kidnapped Ronan's brother Matthew as a way to attract his attention.

-Evil Is Sexy: While not exctly evil, let's just say lot of readers became big fans of Kavinsky after The Dream Thieves.
+Evil Is Sexy: Let's just say lot of readers became big fans of Kavinsky after The Dream Thieves.